pi-hole/docs/docs/guides/github/how-to-signoff.md

 git commit --amend --signoff
 ```

-If you've pushed your changes to Github already you'll need to force push your branch after this with `git push -f`.
+If you've pushed your changes to GitHub already you'll need to force push your branch after this with `git push -f`.